 TGbe editor: Please update the paragraphs in this subclause as shown below:

-When instructed to do so by a higher layer function and upon receipt of an MLME-NSEPPRIACCESSENABLE.request primitive, a non-AP MLD or non-AP EHT STA with dot11EHTNSEPPriorityAccessActivated [CID 4494] equal to true and with NSEP priority access disabled shall enable NSEP priority access using the following procedure.
+When instructed to do so by a higher layer function and upon receipt of an MLME-NSEPPRIACCESSENABLE.request primitive, a non-AP MLD or non-AP EHT STA with dot11EHTNSEPPriorityAccessActivated [CID 4494] equals to true and with NSEP priority access disabled shall enable NSEP priority access using the following procedure.

-a) [CID 4437] (#1119)(#1488)(#1472)The initiating non-AP MLD or non-AP EHT STA shall transmit an NSEP Priority Access Enable Request frame (9.6.35.5 (NSEP Priority Access Enable Request frame format(#1119)(#1488))) to an associated AP MLD with dot11EHTNSEPPriorityAccessActivated set to true.
-[CID 4438] The destination of the NSEP Priority Access Enable Request frame is the AP MLD indicated by the value of the PeerSTAAddress parameter in the MLME- NSEPPRIACCESSENABLE.request primitive.
+a) [CID 4437] (#1119)(#1488)(#1472)One of the non-AP STAs affiliated with the initiating non-AP MLD or non-AP EHT STA shall transmit an NSEP Priority Access Enable Request frame (9.6.35.5 (NSEP Priority Access Enable Request frame format(#1119)(#1488))) to an AP affiliated with the associated AP MLD with dot11EHTNSEPPriorityAccessActivated set to true.
+[CID 4438] The destination of the NSEP Priority Access Enable Request frame is the MAC address of the AP that transmits the Beacon frame which includes the MLE containing both Link ID (of the Link ID Info) equals to the Link ID of the operating link (on which the NSEP Priority Access Enable Request frame is transmitted) and the AP MLD MAC Adress indicated by the value of the PeerSTAAddress parameter in the MLME- NSEPPRIACCESSENABLE.request primitive.

-b) [CID 4439] (#1119)(#1488)If the initiating non-AP MLD or non-AP EHT STA receives an NSEP Priority Access Enable Response frame (9.6.35.6 (NSEP Priority Access Enable Response frame format(#1119)(#1488))) with a matching dialog token and a value of SUCCESS in the Status Code field, then the initiating non-AP MLD or non-AP EHT STA shall issue an MLME- NSEPPRIACCESSENABLE.confirm primitive with a value of SUCCESS in the Status Code field indicating successful enabling of NSEP priority access.
+b) [CID 4439] (#1119)(#1488)If the the non-AP STA affiliated with the initiating non-AP MLD or non-AP EHT STA receives an NSEP Priority Access Enable Response frame (9.6.35.6 (NSEP Priority Access Enable Response frame format(#1119)(#1488))) with a matching dialog token and a value of SUCCESS in the Status Code field, then the initiating non-AP MLD or non-AP EHT STA shall issue an MLME- NSEPPRIACCESSENABLE.confirm primitive with a value of SUCCESS in the Status Code field indicating successful enabling of NSEP priority access.
 The initiating non-AP MLD or non-AP EHT STA shall enable NSEP priority access so that subsequently transmitted traffic receives NSEP priority access treatment using the procedure defined in 35.12.3 (NSEP priority access procedure).

-c) [CID 4440] (#1119)(#1488)(#1708)If the initiating non-AP MLD or non-AP EHT STA receives an NSEP Priority Access Enable Response frame (9.6.35.6 (NSEP Priority Access Enable Response frame format(#1119)(#1488))) with a matching dialog token and a value not equal to SUCCESS in the Status Code field, then the initiating non-AP MLD or non-AP EHT STA shall issue an MLME- NSEPPRIACCESSENABLE.confirm primitive with the status code from the response frame indicating the failure to enable NSEP priority access.
-[CID 4441] The initiating non-AP MLD or non-AP EHT STA shall not apply NSEP priority access procedure.
+c) [CID 4440] (#1119)(#1488)(#1708)If one of the non-AP STAs affiliated with the the initiating non-AP MLD or non-AP EHT STA receives an NSEP Priority Access Enable Response frame (9.6.35.6 (NSEP Priority Access Enable Response frame format(#1119)(#1488))) with a matching dialog token and a value not equal to SUCCESS in the Status Code field, then the initiating non-AP MLD or non-AP EHT STA shall issue an MLME- NSEPPRIACCESSENABLE.confirm primitive with the status code from the response frame indicating the failure to enable NSEP priority access.
+[CID 4441] In this case, the initiating non-AP MLD or non-AP EHT STA shall not apply NSEP priority access procedure.
 The higher layer function that triggers the NSEP priority access is responsible for managing reattempts after receiving responses with a value other than SUCCESS.

 When instructed to do so by a higher layer function and upon receipt of an MLME-NSEPPRIACCESSTEARDOWN.request primitive, a non-AP MLD or non-AP EHT STA with dot11EHTNSEPPriorityAccessActivated set to true and with NSEP priority access enabled shall disable NSEP priority access using the following procedure.